cb125/Dynamics/README.md

 states versus non-atomic individuals.
 *Linguistics and Philosophy* 31.2.
 129-209.
 https://doi.org/10.1007/s10988-008-9035-0
+Two kinds of plurality: ontological, and discourse update-y.
+Lots of donkeys.

 Bumford, Dylan.
 2015.
 Incremental quantification and the dynamics of pair-list phenomena.  *Semantics and Pragmatics* 8.9.
 1--70. https://doi.org/10.3765/sp.8.9
+"[I]terated, incremental update... generalizing the sequential conjunction operator of standard dynamic semantics."

 Carter, Sam.
 To appear.
 The Dynamics of Loose Talk. *Nous*.
+Loose talk motivates an additional layer of meaning tracking *communicated content* versus *literal content*.

 Carter, Sam.
 In review.
 Force and choice: FCIs in Permissive and Directive Imperatives.
+Directive force versus permissive force for imperatives involves a difference in semantic content.

 Carter, Sam.
 To appear.
 Vagueness and discourse dynamics.  *Linguistics meets Philosophy*.
 Cambridge University Press.
+"Using [a vague expression] imposes contraints on future use."

 Champollion, Lucas, Justin Bledin, and Haoze Li.
 2017.
 Rigid and Flexible Quantification in Plural Predicate Logic.